 This article is based on my own experiences since starting On Time Typing as a small (sole trader) online/onsite scribing business in 2002 which has evolved into an online transcription, scribing, writing, editing and proofreading business.

-Stay posted for future articles about the pros and cons of working from home, how to maintain good work-life balance and other aspects of managing small businesses.
+Stay posted for future articles about working from home, freelancing, work-life balance and other aspects of managing small businesses.